School of Behavioral and Brain Sciences

 Fast Track Baccalaureate/Master's Degrees

-- A required Major course that also fulfills a Core Curriculum requirement.
-Twenty-one (21) semester credit hours are counted in Core Curriculum.
+- A required preparatory course that also fulfills a Core Curriculum requirement.
+Eighteen (18) semester credit hours are counted in Core Curriculum.

 - May be repeated for credit, up to 9 semester credit hours.